BONI-hub/boni.io/_posts/3-0-0-content.md

 date:   2016-1-3 09:24:09 +0200
 categories: docs
 ---
-BONI Content is a virtual information that can be mapped to BONI Spot.
-Each Content item has **name, description and reference to BONI Spot**.
+BONI Content is a virtual data that can be pinned up to BONI Spot.
+Each content item has:

+ * **Name**
+ * **Description**
+ * **Reference to BONI Spot**

-Based on the information that is represented by the Content item there are different Content types:
+Based on the information that is represented by the content item there are different content types:

-* URL - contains URL and supplementary image
+* URL + Image - contains URL and supplementary image

-Once the BONI Spot (its iBeacon) has been detected, the Content item is delivered to the mobile app.
+Once the BONI Spot (its iBeacon) has been detected, the content item will delivered to the mobile app.